EOSIO/eos/programs/snapshot/readme.md

 # About
 web3js based script that generates a token distribution list.
-Here's a brief explanation on how this works

 1. Compiles the ethereum address registry based on the LogRegister contract event.
 1. Compiles a list of orphaned tokens accidentally sent to the **token** and **crowdsale** contract.